← Back to Resources

 Morality clauses allow the brand to terminate the agreement if the creator engages in behavior that the brand considers damaging to its reputation.
 While these clauses are standard, they vary dramatically in scope.
 A reasonable morality clause is limited to criminal conduct or objectively egregious behavior.
 An unreasonable one gives the brand the right to terminate based on "any conduct that, in the brand's sole discretion, brings the brand into disrepute."

 Also review the financial consequences of termination: do you keep the money already paid?
 Are you required to take down content?
 Do you lose the rights to content you've already created?
+The cleanest approach is to require objective triggers (a felony conviction, a specific list of barred conduct) rather than subjective brand-side discretion, and to make any clawback of compensation proportional rather than total.
+Mutual morality protection (the creator can also terminate if the brand engages in misconduct that damages the creator's reputation) is increasingly common and worth requesting.

 8. Indemnification

-Indemnification clauses determine who is responsible — and who pays — if something goes wrong.
+Indemnification clauses determine who is responsible, and who pays, if something goes wrong.
 Many brand contracts include one-sided indemnification that requires the creator to cover all legal costs and damages arising from the content, even if the brand approved the content or provided inaccurate product claims.

 9. Termination Rights